soundpress/RulesOfNYC/docs/c07/index.rst

       (1) domestic sewage;

-      (2) any mixture of domestic sewage and other wastes that passes through a sewer system to publicly owned treatment works for treatment, except any material that is introduced into such system in order to avoid the provisions of this subchapter, Article 157 of the New York City Health Code, Title sixteen of the Administrative Code of the City of New York, or of state regulations promulgated to regulate solid waste management facilities;
+      (2) any mixture of domestic sewage and other wastes that passes through a sewer system to publicly owned treatment works for treatment, except any material that is introduced into such system in order to avoid the provisions of this subchapter, 24 RCNY Health Code Article 157, Title sixteen of the Administrative Code of the City of New York, or of state regulations promulgated to regulate solid waste management facilities;

       (3) industrial wastewater discharges that are actual point source discharges subject to permits under Article seventeen of the Environmental Conservation Law; provided that industrial wastewaters while they are being collected, stored or treated before discharge and sludges that are generated by industrial wastewater treatment are solid wastes;